w3f/polkadot-wiki/docs/learn/how-to/choose-nomination-pool.md

 ### Joining a Nomination Pool

-Once you have done your own research and picked a nomination pool, join it!
+Once you have done your own research and picked a nomination pool, join it.
 The steps are described in these guides:

 [Staking Dashboard: How to Join a Nomination Pool](join-nomination-pool.md)